Akashic

 The Baton Rouge DMA spans East Baton Rouge Parish's urban Democratic lean alongside heavily Republican rural parishes to the north and west, producing some of Louisiana's sharpest intra-market margin swings.

-Across the recorded series it reached a Democratic high of seventy-five points in 1904 and a Republican high of thirty-one points in 1972.
-Between 2020 and 2024 the market moved three points toward the Republican candidate; the 2024 margin was sixteen points.
+Across the recorded series it reached a Democratic high of 75.2 points in 1904 and a Republican high of 30.5 points in 1972.
+Between 2020 and 2024 the market moved 3.2 points toward the Republican candidate; the 2024 margin was 15.6 points.

-A population of 943,868, a 54% non-Hispanic-white share, and a median household income of $68,998 describe the market.
+A population of 943,868, a 53% non-Hispanic-white share, and a median household income of $68,998 describe the market.
+The market's voting pattern over the last decade is most similar to that of New Orleans and Lafayette, LA.

 Compare two places, side by side